US-ELRR/elrrservices/README.md

 - `make dev` - local run mode using application-local.properties config
 - `make debug` - same but with an open debug port to attach to

+Please see the [Auth Documentation](docs/auth.md) for instructions on token usage.

 ## Building the OpenAPI JSON file
 When making changes to the API you should rebuild [the OpenAPI description file](docs/api/openapi.json).
 Set up to run the application in development, then use: